Michigan Mortgage and Refinance Rates

 MI Home Loan

-The MI Home Loan, also known as the Michigan Down Payment loan, is available to both first-time homebuyers throughout the state and repeat buyers in targeted areas, provides down payment assistance up to $7,500.
+The MI Home Loan, also known as the Michigan Down Payment loan, is available to both first-time homebuyers throughout the state and repeat buyers in targeted areas, and provides down payment assistance up to $7,500 (or $10,000 in certain zip codes).
 To qualify, borrowers are required to:

 - Apply through an eligible lender, found on the MSHDA website